BuildCraft/BuildCraft-Localization/README.md

 ### en_US

-The en_US localization is not part of this repositories but instead part of the main code.
+The en_US localization is not part of this repository but instead part of the main code.
 Do not add a en_US.properties file.

 ### Encoding